Facing Trump's threats, Columbia investigates students critical of Israel

 House Republicans have also launched their own review of Columbia's disciplinary process.
 Their most recent letter gave administrators until Feb.
 27 to turn over student disciplinary records for nearly a dozen campus incidents, including protests it claimed "promoted terrorism and vilified the U.S. military," as well as the off-campus art exhibition.

-A spokesperson for Columbia declined to specify what, if any, records were turned over to Congress and whether they included the names of students, adding that they could not comment on pending investigations.
+A spokesperson for Columbia declined to specify what, if any, records were turned over to Congress and whether they included the names of students.
+The spokesperson also declined to comment any on pending investigation of students.

-The new disciplinary committee was created last summer.
-According to the university's updated harassment policy, criticism of another country’s policies could be considered harassment if “directed at or infused with discriminatory comments about persons from, or associated with, that country.”
-The policy notes that “the use of code words may implicate" it.
+The new disciplinary committee was created last summer to “fairly and expeditiously” address cases of discrimination, with the first notices going out in late November.
+Under its policy, speech against another country may be considered harassment if “directed at or infused with discriminatory comments about persons from, or associated with, that country.”

-Some Jewish students at Columbia took part in pro-Palestinian protests.
+Jewish students at Columbia are among those who have received the notices for taking part in pro-Palestinian protests.
 Other Jewish students have said that rhetoric at protests has crossed into antisemitism and that the administration has been too tolerant of demonstrators who created a hostile environment for people who support Israel.

+In August, Columbia's task force on antisemitism issued a report that said Jews and Israelis at the school were ostracized from student groups, humiliated in classrooms and subjected to verbal abuse as pro-Palestinian demonstrations shook the campus.
+In one instance, pro-Palestine protesters forced their way into a campus building, prompting university to call in the police and shut down campus.

+The task force has also offered its own definition of antisemitism, which includes discrimination or exclusion based on “real or perceived ties to Israel,” as well as “certain double standards applied to Israel,” such as calls for divestment solely from the country.

 Those who have met with investigators say they were asked to name other people involved in pro-Palestinian groups and protests on campus.
 They said the investigators did not provide clear guidance on whether certain terms — such as “Zionist” or “genocide” — would be considered harassment.